You are viewing Australian and NZ students' course information. Change to view international students' course information.

 The Earth is an amazing place and for an earth scientist, it offers a unique natural laboratory that covers space and time.
 Earth science is a multidisciplinary science that applies chemistry, physics, biology and mathematics tools to understand earth processes, decipher its past and predict its future.
 Earth scientists work to monitor changes in the Earth’s environment and suggest solutions to problems.
 They study natural hazards to prevent loss of life and reduce property damage.
 Earth scientists play key roles in the search for fuels and minerals.
 Climate change, earthquakes and geothermal energy are just a few of the issues that require knowledge of earth science.

 Earth science (also known as geoscience) blends the traditional fields of geology, physical geography and oceanography/ hydrology.
 Geology describes the rocky parts of the Earth’s crust (or lithosphere) and its development.
 Physical geography, which studies the Earth’s surface, includes geomorphology, soil science and biogeoscience.
 The marine and freshwater parts of the Earth define the fields of oceanography and hydrology.

 Why choose this course?

+There is currently a shortage of earth scientists in Australia and employment rates are high and salaries great.
 Earth scientists are in high demand in the energy sector (oil, gas, coal, geothermal) and exploration and mining industries.
 Many earth scientists find employment in environmental consulting companies tackling geotechnical, groundwater contamination, natural hazards or climate change issues.
 Earth scientists may work for government agencies such as CSIRO and Geoscience Australia doing applied research, or for state or local governments.